 During the next visit, we will place the prefabricated ceramic crown on the implant.
 During this, a connecting element called the abutment will be used to secure the crown to the implant.
 Along with it, dental adhesives will be used to firmly attach the crown.
 The dentist then polishes the crown to make it look as natural as possible.
 To ensure the patient's bite isn't affected by the restoration, the dentist would conduct a bite test.

-Learn more about implants by requesting an appointment with our Concord Dentist.
-Call our office or request an appointment online.
+Learn more about implants by requesting an appointment with our Dentist in Concord CA. Call our office or request an appointment online.